erantapaa/perl-iterators/README.md

 An iterator library for perl.

-This is very much a work in progress.
+This is very much still a work in progress.